SarahRate Sarah: Do you like this name?

 Popularity of Sarah

-Displayed below is the baby names popularity of the name Sarah for girls.
-(2012 statistics) Compare Sarah with its variant forms and related girl baby names.
+Displayed below is the baby names popularity of Sarah name for girls (2012 statistics).
+Compare Sarah with its variant forms and related girl baby names.